Chapter 10 Combining rasters and vector layers

 Figure 10.9: Nature reserve and rare plants observations

 How can we calculate a raster expressing the density of plants points across the nature reserve?
-First, we set up a empty template raster, where all pixels within the area of interest—the nature reserve—are given an initial value of zero.
-Note that we are hereby using r_avg as template, but, if necessary, we can prepare a new template with resolution of our choice, using st_as_stars (Section 9.2.1).
+First, we set up an empty template raster, where all pixels within the area of interest—the nature reserve—are given an initial value of zero, using st_as_stars (Section 9.2.1):

 template = st_as_stars(st_bbox(reserve), dx = 2000, dy = 2000)